CodinGame/advanced-python-features-playground/markdowns/article.md

 @[Extended Iterable Unpacking]({"stubs": ["unpacking.py"], "command": "python3 unpacking.py"})

-When the arguments for you function are already in a list of tuple, you can unpack them using `*args` if it's a `list`, or `**kwargs` if that's a `dict`.
+When the arguments for your function are already in a list or in a tuple, you can unpack them using `*args` if it's a `list`, or `**kwargs` if that's a `dict`.

 @[unpacking arguments]({"stubs": ["unpacking_arguments.py"], "command": "python3 unpacking_arguments.py"})

-The opposite is also possible, you can define a function that will pack all the arguments in a single list.
+The opposite is also possible, you can define a function that will pack all the arguments in a single `tuple` and all the keyword arguments in a single `dict`.

 @[keyword arguments]({"stubs": ["keyword_arguments.py"], "command": "python3 keyword_arguments.py"})

 # Decorators

-A decorator is simply a function which takes a function as a parameter and returns a function.
+A **decorator** is simply a function which takes a function as a parameter and returns a function.

 For example, in the following code, the `cache` function is used as a decorator to remember the Fibonacci numbers that have already been computed: